HSSLC/hakka-sticker-downloader/README.md

 # hakka-sticker-downloader
-make some hakka sticker from line
+make some hakka sticker from Line

 ## require
 * requests
-* BeautifulSopu
+* BeautifulSoup

 ## future
 now it's just for static sticker and animation sticker